 Trump Is Proposing Bill to Cut Legal Immigration in Half

-On Wednesday, August 2nd, the US President Trump announced to legislation that he plans on cutting legal immigration into the United States in half.
-He plans on doing this by implementing a very strict merit-system that will judge and rate immigrants to determine their eligibility.
+On Wednesday, August 2nd, the US President Trump proposed legislation that would cut legal immigration into the United States in half.
+He plans on doing this by implementing a very strict merit-based system that will judge and rate immigrants to determine their eligibility.

 Moving to a Merit-Based Immigration System

 President Trump has always been a huge activist in restricting immigration.
 Trump has argued throughout his presidential campaign that America has taken way too many low-skilled immigrants and its time for a change.
 On August 2nd, President Trump invited two Republican senators to the White House to have their support behind the proposed bill that would rate immigrants based on education, language ability and job skills that would benefit America.
 “This competitive application process will favor applicants who can speak English, financially support themselves and their families and demonstrate skills that will contribute to our economy,” President Trump announced.
 Trump added, “This legislation, will not only restore our competitive edge in the 21st century, but it will restore the sacred bonds of trust between American and its citizens.
 This legislation demonstrates our compassion for struggling American families who deserve an immigration system that puts their needs first and that puts America first.”

 The two Republican senators who are sponsoring the bill are Senator David Perdue of Georgia and Senator Tom Cotton of Arkansas.
 The bill supposedly is set to reduce legal immigration by 41 percent in its first year and by 50 percent by the 10th year.
 Most of the people who will no longer be allowed into the United States are ones who are connected to the United States by family ties.
 Part of the bill includes an idea proposed by President George W. Bush in 2007 that failed in Congress.
 The idea involves creating a more strict border control that could harm the economy by keeping out low-wage jobs that Americans did not want.